ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 * Use this link <https://github.com/ArctosDB/arctos/issues/> to access Arctos Issues.
 * Search for existing Issues to be certain your Issue does not already exist.
 If a similar Issue already exists, please "adopt" it instead of filing a duplicate.
 (But, please do not change the fundamental nature of a partially-related Issue.
 If in doubt, open a potential duplicate.)
 * If you want to create a new Issue, click the green "New Issue" button in the upper right of the Issues list.
 Enter a short but clear title, and a description of the Issue in the text box where it says "Leave a comment."
 Click "Submit new issue" to assign the new Issue a number.
 Be clear and verbose in explaining the need and intended goals; provide specific examples, screenshots, or anything else which might help us understand what you wish to accomplish.
-* _NOTE_: This is a public forum.
-The [Arctos Code of Conduct](https://arctosdb.org/code-of-conduct/) applies here to ensure respectful communication.
-We will remove or hide comments deemed inappropriate that either violates the Code of Conduct or impinges on productive dialog.
-If needed for repeat offenders, we will ban users from posting on the forum.
-At the very least, please remember that writing a public online comment is different from discussing or even venting in person, so please think how you phrase your issue and how you would want it to be received in a spirit of community productivity.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg)